 1.NBT.C.5 - Given a two-digit number, mentally find 10 more or 10 less than the number, without having to count; explain the reasoning used.

 1.NBT.C.6 - Subtract multiples of 10 in the range 10-90 from multiples of 10 in the range 10-90 (positive or zero differences), using concrete models or drawings and strategies based on place value, properties of operations, and/or the relationship between addition and subtraction; relate the strategy to a written method and explain the reasoning used.

 1.MD.B.3 - Tell and write time in hours and half-hours using analog and digital clocks.

 First Grade, what to expect?

 Homework is a crucial part of your child's active learning process and essential to their academic progress.
 Please make sure that all homework is completed daily.

 Remember to read with your child every night for at least 20 minutes and talk with your child about the story.

-- Tuesday -- Sentences and ABC Order for words 1-5.
+- Tuesday -- Write sentences for words 1-5.

-- Wednesday -- Sentences and ABC Order for words 6-10.
+- Wednesday -- Write sentences for words 6-10.